 Wine is a complex topic that is intermingled with history, culture, agriculture, geology and genetics.
-So how can you learn more about wine without getting glombed down by details?
+So how can you learn more about wine without getting bogged down by details?

 For the longest time, wine has been learned by region and in the past this worked well.
-However today, since wine is now literally being produced everywhere, the regional lines have become blurry.
+However today, since wine is made everywhere, the regional lines are blurred.
 So it’s time to develop new ways to learn about wine.
 As it happens, there are 10 fundamental things about wine that are pretty easy to grasp.

 Below are the 10 most important things to know about wine.